hubert977/socialapp_backend/README.md

-# socialapp_backend
+# SOCIALAPP BACKEND

 First configuration of my application developed with react next.js on the frontend and node.js and graphQL on the backend.
-Includes installed redux package to manage application state.

 ## Installation